Tom Sachs

 1 product

-Tom Sachs (born 1966 in New York City) is an American contemporary artist celebrated for his meticulously crafted sculptures, installations, and prints that interrogate consumer culture, branding, and the mythology of space exploration.
-Working with humble materials—plywood, resin, duct tape, and found objects—Sachs creates artworks that mimic luxury goods, corporate logos, and technological artifacts with obsessive attention to detail.
-His practice merges DIY aesthetics with conceptual rigor, creating sculptures that function as both critiques of and tributes to contemporary material culture.
+Tom Sachs (born 1966 in New York City) is an American contemporary artist known for meticulously crafted sculptures, installations, and prints that explore consumer culture, branding, and the mythology of space exploration.
+Working with humble materials such as plywood, resin, duct tape, and found objects, Sachs constructs artworks that mimic luxury goods, corporate logos, and technological artifacts with obsessive attention to detail.
+His practice merges DIY aesthetics with conceptual rigor, creating objects that function as both critiques of and tributes to contemporary material culture.

-Sachs's artworks are characterized by their handmade quality and their engagement with iconic brands and cultural symbols.
-His sculptures recreate everything from designer handbags and sneakers to NASA spacecraft and McDonald's franchises, all constructed with visible seams, exposed screws, and handwritten labels that celebrate the process of making.
-This approach challenges the fetishization of luxury goods and mass-produced objects, revealing the labor and artifice behind consumer desire.
-His Space Program series—including elaborate installations simulating NASA missions—represents some of his most ambitious artworks, merging performance, sculpture, and participatory experience.
+Sachs’s artworks are defined by their deliberately handmade appearance and their engagement with iconic brands and cultural symbols.
+His sculptures recreate everything from designer handbags and sneakers to NASA spacecraft and McDonald’s franchises, often constructed with visible seams, exposed screws, and handwritten labels that foreground the labor of making.
+This approach challenges the fetishization of luxury goods and mass-produced objects, revealing the craft and construction behind consumer desire.

-Throughout his career, Sachs has remained committed to exploring the relationship between art, labor, and consumer culture.
-His artworks continue to challenge viewers to reconsider their relationship with branded objects and technological progress, securing his position as one of the most important contemporary artists whose sculptures, installations, and prints redefine the boundaries between high art and material culture.
+Throughout his career, Sachs has continued to investigate the relationship between art, labor, and material culture.
+His artworks challenge viewers to reconsider their relationship with branded objects, technological progress, and systems of production, securing his position as one of the most distinctive voices in contemporary art.

 Tom Sachs has been the subject of major solo exhibitions at leading institutions worldwide, including Space Program: Mars at the Park Avenue Armory in New York (2012), which featured an elaborate installation simulating a mission to Mars complete with sculptures, performance, and participatory elements.
 This landmark exhibition established his Space Program series as one of the most ambitious ongoing projects in contemporary art.